KIFM: KIFM

-On April 28, 2016, KCTC changed its callsign to KIFM, former call letters that were used on 98.1 FM in San Diego, as part of a warehousing move by owner Entercom (that station concurrently changed call letters to KXSN as part of a format change).
+On April 28, 2016, KCTC changed its call sign to KIFM, which was formerly used on 98.1 FM in San Diego, as part of a warehousing move by owner Entercom (that station concurrently changed its call sign to KXSN as part of a format change).
 That station uses "KIFM" as a non-call branding for its second HD Radio subchannel, using it to play an automated form of its former smooth jazz format.

+The station carried San Francisco 49ers games in the Sacramento area until 2023, when the rights moved to KHTK.

+The station moved its community of license from Sacramento to West Sacramento effective January 23, 2024.